 All the bad doctors didn’t move out to the country.
 I promise.

 There are good (and bad) medical providers everywhere.

 If it makes you feel better to drive several hours to see a medical provider then go for it.
 But it’s not necessary.

-Tell your medical provider about everything in your medical history and current condition.
+Tell them about everything in your medical history and current conditions.